Recordings/Discussions

 Helga Ingólfsdóttir (Harpsichord)

-Helga Ingólfsdóttir was the instigator for the founding in 1975 of the Skálholt Summer Concerts, held annually in the church at Skálholt, and has been artistic director and performed in this festival since its founding.
-On these occasions she has premiered many Icelandic works written especially fur her.
+Helga Ingólfsdóttir was the instigator for the founding in 1975 of the Skálholt Summer Concerts, held annually in the church at Skálholt, and was artistic director and performed in this festival since its founding.
+On these occasions she premiered many Icelandic works written especially fur her.
 In 1986 she founded the Skálholt Bach Consort in connection with the festival, the only group in Iceland that performs Baroque music on authentic instruments.
-In recent years the Consort has been led by the violinist Jaap Schröder.
+In recent years the Consort was led by the violinist Jaap Schröder.

 Contributed by